-The Washington Park Arboretum holds a world class collection of woody plants that can be explored independently, through self-guided tours, arranged tours, or through the many classes and activities hosted at the site.
+The Washington Park Arboretum holds a world class collection of woody plants that can be explored on your own, via group tours, or through classes and activities.
 All parts of the Washington Park Arboretum, with the exception of the Japanese Garden, are open to the public and are free of charge.
-The Graham Visitors Center has maps, restrooms, staff and Arboretum Foundation offices, a gift shop and rental venue.
-All year round you’ll find something of interest along the trails that wind through 230 acres of gardens, natural areas and wetlands.
+The Graham Visitors Center has maps, restrooms, Arboretum Foundation offices, a gift shop and rental venue.
+Year round visitors will find something of interest along the trails that wind through 230 acres of gardens, natural areas and wetlands.

 Limited parking is available at the Graham Visitor Center and along Foster Island Drive E. We encourage visitors to use public transit.

 ARBORETUM TRAM TOURS

 Take the Washington Park Arboretum TRAM TOUR and visit six continents in an hour!